nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 2. The result will display the whole bus route of bus AA2.<br><br>
 <img src="UG_Figures/routemap1.png" alt="RouteMapCommand" width=650><br>

-3. With the information that bus AA2 could bring you to bus stops after **Raffles Hall** e.g. **Kent Vale**, you can now check if there is a direct bus route from these bus stops.<br><br>
+3. With the information that bus AA2 could bring you to bus stops after **Raffles Hall** (e.g. **Kent Vale**), you can now check if there is a direct bus route from these bus stops.<br><br>
 <img src="UG_Figures/routemap3.png" alt="inputRouteMapCommand" width=650><br>

 <div style="page-break-after: always;"></div>

 **<u>Example 2</u>**<br>
-This command is also useful in showing you the previous bus stops of your intended bus.
+This command is also useful for showing you the previous bus stops of your intended bus.
 You could use this information to gauge how crowded the bus would be.<br><br>
 Let us suppose that you are at **Raffles Hall** intending to board AA2.